SnehaJainM/typing-speed-tester/README.md

 - `style.css`: Defines the styles and layout of the application.
 - `script.js`: Contains the JavaScript code responsible for the functionality of the Typing Speed Tester.

-## Credits
-This Typing Speed Tester project is originally created and maintained by [Dave Gray] and was recreated by me as part of a learning process.